Leading the Way: The First Guidelines for the Clinical Diagnosis and Treatment of Adult ADHD

 The recent surge in adults seeking care for ADHD, coupled with a steady increase in ADHD medication prescriptions, has underscored the pressing need for diagnostic and treatment guidelines.

 To address this issue, CHADD has partnered with the American Professional Society for ADHD and Related Disorders (APSARD) to develop and distribute guidelines in 2025.
-APSARD is leading the charge in developing the guidelines for review.
-CHADD is taking the lead in developing resources and toolkits for healthcare providers across the United States to implement the new diagnostic and treatment guidelines.
+APSARD is leading the charge in developing the guidelines for review, while CHADD has organized a coalition of key national organizations to develop the resources and toolkits needed by US healthcare providers to implement the new diagnostic and treatment guidelines.

 Why is it important to treat ADHD in adults?